How to Teach your Baby to Self-Soothe to Sleep (Without any crying)

 Done so cleverly, that it's easy for you, and keeps your baby right comfortable, so there's no need to cry.

-This is a crucial step: you're teaching a life skill that will last and it's worth giving it time and get it right
+This is a crucial step: you're teaching a life skill that will last and it's worth giving it time and get it right.
+Adjusted to what your little one can do and is ready for at any given time.

-If your little one doesn't seem ready, taking a break of 4-6 days can do incredibly more for your progress than forging ahead would!
+If your little one doesn't seem ready and responds with a lof resistance, taking a break of 4-6 days of full-on practice (and in the mean time work on the sleep foundations and health) can do incredibly more for your progress than forcibly forging ahead would!

 Gorgeous baby asleep with hand on the side

-To help you achieve faster and consistent results with these 8 steps, we have 2 award-winning programs available, developed by yours truly (Heidi Holvoet) and recommended by parents worldwide:
+To help you achieve age-appropriately faster and consistent self-soothing with these 8 steps, we have an award-winning program available, developed by yours truly (Heidi Holvoet) and recommended by parents worldwide:

-Overcome Frequent Waking (most popular) is fully complete and guides you through all 8 steps above.
-And it comes with support by me personally for your questions.
+Overcome Frequent Waking guides you through all 8 steps to self-soothing above.
+And it comes with support by me personally for your questions on the private group space.

 Why learning to self-soothe does not require babies to cry